gameblabla/CSE2/README.md

 `STATIC=1` | Produce a statically-linked executable (good for Windows builds, so you don't need to bundle DLL files) `WINDOWS=1` | Build for Windows

-You can pass your own compiler flags by defining `CXXFLAGS`.
+You can pass your own compiler flags by defining `CFLAGS` and `CXXFLAGS`.

 Once built, the executables can be found in the `game_english`/`game_japanese` folder, depending on the selected language.